crashoverride777/swifty-ads/README.md

 ### Rewarded Interstitial Ads

-Rewared interstitial ads can be presented naturally in your app flow, similar to interstitial ads, and do not require a dedicated button like regular rewarded ads.
+Rewarded interstitial ads can be presented naturally in your app flow, similar to interstitial ads, and do not require a dedicated button like regular rewarded ads.

 ```swift
 SwiftyAds.shared.showRewardedInterstitialAd(